isalkovic/cp4i-mq-samples/15-ldap/README.md

 Java applications use a different type of key store, called `JKS`.
 In JKS, there are two stores:

-* Trust store: this will contain the queue manager's signer (CA) certificate.
+* **Trust store**: it will contain the queue manager's signer (CA) certificate.
 In this case, as the queue manager's certificate is self-signed, the trust store will contain the queue manager's certificate itself.
 Additionally, we should include also root and other certificates in the chain.

-* Key store: since we will be using one way TLS, we will not be generating client certificates and we will not need a keystore
+* **Key store**: since we will be using one way TLS, we will not be generating client certificates and we will not need a keystore

 ### Import the Queue Manager's certificate into a JKS trust store

-This will create a file called `mqx1-truststore.jks`.
+This command will create a file called `mqx1-truststore.jks`.

 ```
 keytool -importcert -file qm15.crt -alias qm15cert -keystore mqx1-truststore.jks -storetype jks -storepass password -noprompt

 ```

-### IVO:: import also APIS certificates to client's JKS trust store
+### Next, import also any root/internal and other required certificates to client's JKS trust store
-Before running the following commands, make sure you have acquired the root certificate and that it is available with the name referenced in the command:
+Before running the following commands, make sure you have acquired the root/other certificates and that it is available with the name referenced in the command:
 ```
-keytool -keystore mqx1-truststore.jks -storetype jks -import -file APIS_root_certificate.crt -alias apisrootcert -storepass password -noprompt
+keytool -keystore mqx1-truststore.jks -storetype jks -import -file YOUR_CERTIFICATE_NAME.crt -alias apisrootcert -storepass password -noprompt
 ```

+Repeat the above command for every certificate required to complete the full certificate chain.

 List the trust store certificate to check that all required certificates have been added to the truststore: